zhshw/base-drafts/draft-ietf-quic-http.md

 ### PUSH_PROMISE {#frame-push-promise}

 The PUSH_PROMISE frame (type=0x05) is used to carry a request header set from server to client, as in HTTP/2.
-The PUSH_PROMISE frame defines no flags.

 ~~~~~~~~~~  drawing
  0                   1                   2                   3